Grand Circle Trailfest: Kanab

 Each race is slightly different, depending on the distance:

-For more course details, please check the pages for each day's run.
+For more course details, please check the course details page.

 While we don't have an official team option for Trailfest, don't let that stop you from running with your friends in sweet matching t-shirts, tutus, etc!
 We love the energy that teams bring to the race!